Advances in Clinical and Experimental Medicine

 A – research concept and design; B – collection and/or assembly of data; C – data analysis and interpretation; D – writing the article; E – critical revision of the article; F – final approval of the article.

 Ghostwriting and guest authorship are manifestations of scientific misconduct, and any detected cases will be investigated, including notification of the relevant entities (institutions employing the authors, scientific societies, associations, scientific editors, etc.).
-Editors require the identification of funding sources of publications, information about contribution to research from institutions, associations and other entities (the rule: financial disclosure).
+Editors require the identification of funding sources of publications, information about contributions to research from institutions, associations and other entities (the rule: financial disclosure).
 Editors continuously monitor and document any signs of scientific misconduct, especially violations and breaches of ethics applicable in the study.
 Please read our ethics statement.

 All authors who have an ORCID should provide it during submission.